tainari/100_days_of_python/README.md

 Implemented slightly differently than tutorial by using grid-based food placement rather than Turtle distance.

 ## Day 22: Pong 🏓
 The classic game, implemented using Python's Turtle package.
-Originally coded focusing on heading changes (turning by 90 degrees on impact), but
+Originally coded focusing on heading changes (turning by 90 degrees on impact), but the bouncing behaviour was janky, so switched to the tutorial's method of movement and bouncing.

+## Day 23: Frogger (but with a turtle) 🐸🚗
+Implemented without use of tutorial.
+Future updates: making sure that the cars don't overlap.